 I want to give you an incredibly versatile and utterly delicious Thai-style curry sauce.
-You can add vegetables for a vegetarian curry, or add fish and/or prawns for a seafood curry, or chicken to make a chicken curry.
+You can add vegetables for a vegetarian/vegan curry (use salt instead of fish sauce), or add fish and/or prawns for a seafood curry, or chicken to make a chicken curry.

 The choice is yours.